AbhiAgarwal/phys.js/README.md

 ====

 Test for the different functions in the Phys Library.
+To run the tests install:

+    "Mocha" - "npm install -g mocha",

+Run "mocha" on the main directory.

+    Terminal: "mocha"

-To run the tests install "Mocha" - "npm install -g mocha", and run "mocha" on the main directory.
-It will automatically test the different functions.
+It will automatically test the different functions, and display the results on the Terminal.

 Core
 ====